yegor256/blog/_posts/2015/may/2015-05-21-avoid-software-outsourcing-disaster.md

 Software outsourcing is a disaster waiting to happen; we all know that.
-First, you find a company that promises you everything you could wish for in a product&mdash;on-time and in-budget delivery, highest quality, beautiful user interface, cutting-edge technologies, and hassle-free lifetime support.
+First, you find a company that promises you everything you could wish for in a product---on-time and in-budget delivery, highest quality, beautiful user interface, cutting-edge technologies, and hassle-free lifetime support.
 So you send the first payment and your journey starts.
 The team hardly understands your needs, the quality is terrible, all your time and budget expectations